cche/todo-txt.nvim/README.md

 ## Features

-- Create and manage todo items with automatic date prefixing
+- Create todo items with automatic creation date prefixing
-- Add priority to the task at creation by starting with the priority and a colon "A: new task"
+- Add priority when adding a task by starting with the priority and a colon i.e. "A: new task"
-- Mark tasks as complete with completion dates
+- Mark tasks as complete with automatically added completion date
 - Edit existing tasks through a floating window interface
 - View all tasks in a sorted list
-- Clean and minimal UI with customizable floating windows
+- Clean and minimal UI with customizable floating window
-- Native Neovim integration
+- Seamless integration with Neovim
 - Archive completed tasks to a separate file
 - Add or change task priorities
+- Filter by tag (@context or +project) and/or due date
+- Cascading filters (filter by tag and due date)
+- Simplified blink.cmp integration

+## Features I might implement in the future

+- [ ] Filter tasks due today.
+- [ ] Create local (per project) todo files.

 ## Installation